anovos/anovos-docs/docs/using-anovos/setting-up/on_aws.md

 _**Note**: Using the `--branch` flag allows you to select a specific release of Anovos._
 _For example, adding `--branch v1.0.1` will give you the state of the 1.0.1 release._
-_If you omit the flag, you will get the latest development version of Anovos
+_If you omit the flag, you will get the latest development version of Anovos._

 After cloning, go to the `anovos` directory and execute the following command to clean and build the latest modules in the `dist` folder: